kaust-vislab/Inshimtu-basic/README.md

 build/Inshimtu -w build/testing -d build/testing.done -s testing/scripts/gridviewer.py -i build/testing/filename*.vti
 ```

-With Inshimtu running, connect via Catalyst in ParaView:

-* Select Catalyst / Connect... from menu.
-* Click OK in Catalyst Server Port dialog to accept connections from Inshimtu.
-* Wait for connection to establish.

 To demonstrate, copy the data files into the input directory (to simulate their creation via simulation):

 ```